 How Do Car Accident Claims Work?

 After a car crash, the thought of hiring a lawyer may not be top-of-mind.
-If you decide to take legal action, scheduling a legal consultation with an auto accident attorney will be your first step.
+If you decide to take legal action, scheduling a free legal consultation to see if an auto accident lawyer can help will be your first step.

 Below is a brief, step-by-step guide on how the auto accident claims process works at Sokolove Law and what you can expect each step of the way.